-Water and waste treatment plants were generally complexes of low-level tanks and chambers of various dimensions running a sequence of mechanical filtration and biological treatment.
-The grandiose Podolské waterworks in Prague (1929) was an exception, filtering water from the Vlatava river through aerated sand filters and chlorination plant with a capacity of 35-40,000m3 per day.
+Water and waste treatment plants were often complexes of low-level tanks and chambers of various dimensions running a sequence of mechanical filtration and biological treatment.
+Nevertheless, the technology of treatment at times combined with the local significance of water treatment, resulting in impressive architectural projects.
+The grandiose Podolské waterworks built in Prague in 1929 was constructed to filter water from the Vlatava river through aerated sand filters and chlorination plant with a capacity of 35-40,000m3 per day.
+The scale, engineering innovation, and Art Deco architecture of the 1941 R.C.
+Harris Water Treatment Plant in Toronto represented a threshold in public infrastructure.